ibm-cloud-docs/codeengine/use-case.md

 ## Bring your workload
 {: #use-cases-bring-your-workloads}

 Part of Tache's job is to create images and deploy them.
-They are experienced with creating container images and with deploying them but would like to simplify this process so that they can concentrate on other tasks.
+Tache's team is experienced with creating container images and with deploying them but would like to simplify this process so that they can concentrate on other tasks.
 With {{site.data.keyword.codeengineshort}}, Tache is able to build images and deploy them, directly from the same interface, thus simplifying daily tasks and freeing up time to develop more code.

 ## Testing, proof-of-concepts, or "tire-kicking”
 {: #use-cases-testing}

 Enrico is interested in learning more about container-based architecture.
-They developed an application, but wants to test it out before the application is presented it to the managers.
+Enrico's team developed an application, but wants to test it out before the application is presented to the managers.
 This application is small, so they do not want to pay for a small, dedicated cluster.
 In this case, Enrico can test the application and then provide a proof-of-concept of the design to management without the cost that a dedicated cluster might require.